gv-sh/gaurav-singh.info/students.md

 ---

 <i class="bi bi-whatsapp"></i> If you have been a student in any of my classes, coding/math groups, or workshops, and interested in being part of like-minded community, we have a WhatsApp group called _Maths Lab Radio_.
 Please send me a <a href="mailto:gv-sh@outlookc.com">message</a> if you would like to join.
+In fact, this group is open to anyone who is interested in discussing mathematics, coding, and related topics.